sayande717/practice/README.md

 2. Linux Basics: The Command Line!
 3. GNU/Linux: The Good, The Bad & The Ugly!
 4. Systemd guide: Create your own service!
+5. Git Basics: Everything you need to know!
+6. Git Basics: Make your first open source contribution!

+### Medium
+1. The headless Raspberry Pi setup, for beginners
+2. Get started with the Linux command line!
+3. Is an SBI Credit Card (India) worth it?